DivyeshJayswal/Project-2-/readme.md

 ## Author

-This analysis was performed by [Your Name].
+This analysis was performed by Divyesh Jayswal.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.